Moesif/apidocs/source/includes/_restfulapi.md

-# Installation: Ingestion RESTful API
+# Ingest using RESTful API

 Our RESTful API is open for developers who want to build new extensions and clients.
 They can integrate with Moesif as long as it can send HTTP requests.